 - Are you taking full advantage of embedding YouTube video to keep eyes on your page longer?

 - Do you know how to turn an image into a clickable link?

 - Have you thought about adding “Read More” tags to your blog roll?

 - Do you know all the ins and outs of balancing internal links, external links, and generating backlinks?

-Build your site right, and you will not only improve your traffic and user experience, but you’ll quickly create a consistent source of revenue for yourself.
+Build your website right, and you’ll not only improve your traffic and user experience, but you’ll create a source of revenue for yourself.

 Do you have a better understanding of how to optimize images in WordPress?
 What plugins do you use to downsize and compress your images?
 I’d love for you to share your experiences.
 Leave your comments and questions in the comments below.
 I’m always interested in responding to your questions and would love to hear what you have to say.

 If you enjoyed this article, please subscribe to my Work From Your Laptop YouTube channel!
 And if you love travel adventures, follow me on Instagram @batmantravels!